karakaram/aws-cloudformation-helper/README.md

   --region us-east-1
 ```

-## Advanced Usage

-You can omit the parameter if both the template and the parameter have the same name.
-In this case, ec2.json is automatically used as a parameter.
+To omit the parameter if both the template and the parameter have the same name.
+In the following example, ec2.json is automatically used as a parameter.

 ```shell
 my-cfn create-stack \